 Best Rock Climbing Shoes of 2024

-We love rock climbing shoes, and we bet you do too.
-The good news for climbers is that there are more quality products and styles to choose from than ever before.
-Impressive new models such as the La...
+We love rock climbing shoes, and we bet you do, too.
+The good news for climbers is that there are more styles and quality designs to choose from than ever before.
+Whether you’re looking for an aggressively downturned shoe for hooking your way up...

 Best Rain Jackets of 2024

-Here in the Pacific Northwest, we know a thing or two about rain.
-From months of daily drizzle to heavy downpour in the mountains, we’re acutely aware of the benefits of a quality waterproof and breathable shell.
-Below we break down the best rain...
+With a long history in the Pacific Northwest, the Switchback team knows a thing or two about rain.
+From months of daily drizzle to heavy downpours in the mountains, we're acutely aware of the benefits of a quality waterproof and breathable shell—not...

 Best Hiking Shoes of 2024

 The momentum in hiking footwear is moving away from bulky boots toward lightweight shoes and even trail runners that are faster and more comfortable.
-You do lose some ankle support when carrying a heavy pack or traversing rocky trails...
+You do lose some ankle support when carrying a heavy pack or traversing rocky trails, but the weight...